 Like any large historical trauma, Brexit could see the creation of the necessary environment for new innovation and the acceleration to be put in place.

-This is not just about reacting to changes to avoid risk and loss of market place, but it is about being ahead of the curve and adopt a disruptive position no matter what.
+This is not just about reacting to changes to avoid risk and loss of the marketplace, but it is about being ahead of the curve and adopting a disruptive position no matter what.

 The impact of Brexit, if it happens, will be felt across the UK economy, EU, and potentially create ripples in the global economy.
 It is where reconstruction is required that those that have looked at it as an opportunity will have the chance to act, adapt for flexible, responsive, and sustainable strategies that truly meet the demands of the future.